saiwho/vrep-snakerobot-linearprogression/README.md

 # Steps to run the Simulation

- Run the V-REP Simulator and then run the `SnakeRobot_sim.m`
+ Clone the repository, Run the V-REP Simulator and then run the `SnakeRobot_sim.m`

  Change the code in the `SnakeRobot_sim.m` inside the `if (clientID>-1) condition` for different snake motions.